Integrations

 Observability

 Embabel Agent provides a unified observability module that automatically traces agent lifecycle, actions, LLM calls, tool invocations, and more — with zero code changes.
-It integrates with any OpenTelemetry-compatible backend (Zipkin, Langfuse, Jaeger, Prometheus, etc.).
+It integrates with any OpenTelemetry-compatible backend (Zipkin, Langfuse, LangSmith, Jaeger, Prometheus, etc.).

 Setup